aaniaahh/assignments/OOP_Primer/definitions.md

 **Virtual:**
 A keyword in C++ used to enable dynamic runtime method dispatch, supporting polymorphism.

+**Virtual Function:**
+A memeber function that can be overridden in a derived class to provide specific implementation.